adon-cloudcannon/landing-page-test/src/collections/posts/2022-08-18-ten-myths-about-static-websites.md

 Not as a matter of course.
 (Unless you *really love* Notepad.)

 Static sites are usually created in two main ways, depending on who’s making them.
-Non-technical editors (like marketers or copywriters) can [create new static sites from a template](https://cloudcannon.com/community/themes/){: target="_blank" rel="noopener"}, and [edit them in the browser](https://cloudcannon.com/features/visual-editing/){: target="_blank" rel="noopener"} via a user-friendly CMS.
-Developers will usually use CLI tools to create their sites locally, and then [connect those files](https://cloudcannon.com/documentation/articles/connecting-your-first-site/){: target="_blank" rel="noopener"} to a [hosting service](https://cloudcannon.com/documentation/articles/hosting-your-live-site/){: target="_blank" rel="noopener"} (and likely a visual CMS, when they hand off the new site to their content or marketing teams for their ongoing use).
+Non-technical editors (like marketers or copywriters) can [create new static sites from a template](https://cloudcannon.com/community/themes/), and [edit them in the browser](https://cloudcannon.com/features/visual-editing/) via a user-friendly CMS.
+Developers will usually use CLI tools to create their sites locally, and then [connect those files](https://cloudcannon.com/documentation/articles/connecting-your-first-site/) to a [hosting service](https://cloudcannon.com/documentation/articles/hosting-your-live-site/) (and likely a visual CMS, when they hand off the new site to their content or marketing teams for their ongoing use).

 ## ![](https://dam-cdn.cloudcannon.com/material-icon-close-circle-red.svg){: width="70"}